aws-solutions/qnabot-on-aws/workshops/kendra/KENDRA_README.md

 <img src="./kendra_console_readme.png?raw=true" width="250" height="300">

 3. Save the settings and return to the home page of the web interface.
-4. Click on the button on the top right of the QnABot home screen to open up a drop-down menu.
+4. Choose the top right edit card menu (⋮) to open up a drop-down menu.
 Press **Sync Kendra FAQ**.

 <img src="./sync_kendra_faq_menu.png?raw=true" width="200" height="200">

-5. Wait until your designer console finish syncing to the Kendra index.
+5. Wait until your designer console finishes syncing to the Kendra index.
 6. Go back into the QnABot client and try out the new phrasing again: "What main objectives do economies try to achieve?"

 You'll see that with Kendra-based question matching, the QnABot can understand variations in human language better!
 Amazon Kendra is an enterprise search service powered by machine learning and natural language processing.
 This means that it can apply different semantic meanings over the terms in a user’s question to better understand the meaning of complex human language, and identify better answers.
 With Amazon Kendra, QnABot is able to comprehend that these two question phrasings mean the same thing.

 ## Supported features
 QnABot supports the following features with its Amazon Kendra alternative implementation.
-If a feature is only supported on ElasticSearch, then QnABot will default to using the ES query method instead.
-If a question does not result in any matches through the Kendra FAQ method, this integration provides an optional ElasticSearch fallback (ES Fallback) to support those features that are not yet functional with Kendra.
+If a feature is only supported on ElasticSearch, then QnABot will default to using the ElasticSearch query method instead.
+If a question does not find any matches through the Kendra FAQ method, this integration provides an optional ElasticSearch fallback (ES Fallback).

 |Feature                                                  | Supported                                                               |
 |---------------------------------------------------------|-------------------------------------------------------------------------|